Tight exponential analysis of universally composable privacy amplification and its applications: Secret key generation without communication

 Then, when the initial random variables $A$ and $E$ obey the distribution $P^{A,E}$, Eve's distinguishability can be represented by the following value:

-where $P^{f(A)}_{\mix}\times P^{E}$ is the product distribution of both marginal distributions $P^{f(A)}$ and $P^{E}$, and $P^{M}_{\mix}$ is the uniform distribution on $\{1, \ldots, M\}$. while the half of this value directly gives the probaility that Eve can distingushes the Alice's information, we call $d_1(P^{f(A),E}|E)$ Eve's distinguishability in the following.
+where $P^{f(A)}_{\mix}\times P^{E}$ is the product distribution of both marginal distributions $P^{f(A)}_{\mix}$ and $P^{E}$, and $P^{f(A)}_{\mix}$ is the uniform distribution on $\{1, \ldots, M\}$.
+While the half of this value directly gives the probability that Eve can distinguish Alice's information, we call $d_1(P^{f(A),E}|E)$ Eve's distinguishability in the following.
 This criterion was proposed by \cite{Can} and was used by \cite{Ren05}.
 Since the half of this quantity $d_1(P^{f(A),E}|E)$ is closely related to universally composable security, we adopt it as the secrecy criterion in this paper.
 As another criterion, we sometimes treat

 Since $d_1(P^{f(A)}\times P^{E},P^{M}_{\mix}\times P^{E}) =d_1(P^{f(A)},P^{M}_{\mix}) \le d_1(P^{f(A),E},P^{M}_{\mix}\times P^{E})$, we have